InterSystems Cloud Manager Guide

 ICM can also configure existing virtual or physical clusters (provider PreExisting) as needed and deploy containers on them, just as with the nodes it provisions itself.

-ICM supports provisioning of and deployment of containers on nodes running enterprise-level operating system platforms supported for the purpose by InterSystems, currently Red Hat Enterprise Linux, version 7.4 or 7.5, Ubuntu 18.04 or later, and SUSE Enterprise Linux 12.3 or later.
+ICM supports deployment of containers on nodes running enterprise-level operating system platforms supported for the purpose by InterSystems, currently Red Hat Enterprise Linux, version 7.4 or 7.5, Ubuntu 18.04 or later, and SUSE Enterprise Linux 12.3 or later.

 Docker images created by InterSystems are supported on the Supported Server Platforms listed in InterSystems Support Platforms